-The UK’s infrastructure may be the most heavily congested – and oldest – network in Europe, but statistics show that the UK’s railways are also the safest.
-Major infrastructure works, such as Crossrail and HS2, are actively supporting the increase in rail safety, while also helping alleviate the pressures on other areas of the rail infrastructure.
+The UK’s railway infrastructure may be the most heavily congested – and oldest – network in Europe, but statistics show that the UK’s railways are also the safest.
+Major infrastructure works, such as Crossrail and HS2 are actively supporting and enhancing this position of rail safety, while also helping alleviate the pressures on other areas of rail infrastructure.
 Upon completion, these projects will make travel easier for passengers, while enabling the industry to be more productive and efficient in further infrastructure upgrades.

 UK railways must focus on digital acceleration

-Even Network Rail’s own standards are making the implementation of digital solutions more imperative than ever before.
-Our own work with the 019 Standard (NR/L2/OHS/019, v.9.) changes have enabled us to realise how fundamentally vital it is for the rail industry to have access to a powerful digital platform that supports the safe planning and delivery of work, if the standards are going to be adhered to as Network Rail intends.
+Network Rail’s standards are making the implementation of digital solutions more imperative than ever before.
+We noted this last year during our work for the 019 Standard (NR/L2/OHS/019, v.9) changes have enabled us to realise how fundamentally vital it is for the rail industry to have access to a powerful digital platform that supports the safe planning and delivery of work, if Network Rail’s standards are going to be adhered to as intended.

-To support Network Rail and the wider rail industry during this time, we have made significant changes to our RailHub suite.
-This work has encouraged us to evolve and adapt to the speed in which rail is changing.
+To support Network Rail and the wider rail industry, both during the 019 Standard implementation period, and on its journey towards an entirely digital future, we have made significant changes to our RailHub suite.
+This work has encouraged us to continually evolve and adapt to the speed at which the UK rail industry is changing.

 Be more rail?

-Our own recent change in digital profile has been inspired by our own decision to ‘be more rail’.
-We’re passionate about the industry we serve and the products we’ve created, adapted and grown over the past nine years.
-This has come about because of – not just our dedication to our customers – but also our deep understanding of rail, its pain points and how our software can be utilised to ensure our customers remain on the right track towards their digital future.
+At OnTrac, we’re passionate about the industry we serve and the products we’ve created, adapted and grown over the past 10 years and our decision to ‘be more rail’ has come about because of – not just our continued dedication to our customer base – but also our deep understanding of rail, its pain points and knowing how our software can be utilised to ensure our customers remain on the right track for their own digital futures.

-Rail industry-wide collaboration is something that we’ve long-championed here at OnTrac.
+Rail industry-wide collaboration is something we have long-championed at OnTrac.
 Using data to drive better decisions is, after all, at the core of what we do.
 Our team, thus, have been creating a collaborative and comprehensive database alongside our existing customers that lists both site tasks and site risks (alongside an industry standard permit library) all in a single place.
 This data integration aligns with Network Rail’s long-term vision for the rail industry and allows our customers to better predict and prevent potential risks.
-This encourages industry-wide collaboration and paves the way for greater productivity and better maintenance of infrastructure throughout the UK.
+This encourages industry-wide collaboration, paving the way for improved productivity and better maintenance of infrastructure throughout the UK.

 What’s next for rail?

-The rail industry’s digital acceleration has increased over the past year, and it would be easy to fall into the same trap as others, in predicting what’s next for the industry.
-As we’ve learned, the rail industry is as surprising as it is innovative.
-Therefore, OnTrac aim to continue to look to the industry – and our customers – in our aims to meet their demands with digital excellence.
+The rail industry’s digital acceleration has increased over the past year, and it would be easy to fall into the same trap as others in predicting what’s next for the industry.
+As we’ve learned: the rail industry is as surprising as it is innovative.
+Therefore, OnTrac aim to continue to look at the industry – and our customers – in our aims to meet their demands with digital excellence.

-We are passionate about the rail industry, and while we haven’t been able to exhibit at this year’s main events, many members of our team attended both Railtex and the National Rail Conference personally, and we also sent OnTrac delegates to the recent Rail Safety Summit.
-Other members of our team, including our marketing department, have watched events unfold eagerly online and have – and continue to – engage with the subsequent topics and Twitter hashtags as they arise.
-Discussing the events at large with our customers, as well as respected individuals in rail, both in person and online, we continue to learn a great deal about what the industry wants moving forward.
+We are passionate about the rail industry, and while we weren’t able to exhibit at industry events such as Railtex and the National Rail Conference, many members of our team attended – and continue to attend – events up and down the country.
+Other members of our team – specifically our PR & Communications department – watch rail events unfold eagerly online and have – and continue to – engage with the subsequent topics and hashtags as they arise.

-While virtual reality, augmented reality and certainly play a prominent role in the discourse surrounding the rail industry’s future, this is not as immediate as the demand for smartphone integration and mobile app platforms that maximise the industry’s potential.
-With the industry consistently focused on streamlining its processes to become more productive and efficient, it certainly makes sense that the demand for apps to facilitate the change to a digital railway is increasing.
+While virtual reality, augmented reality certainly play a prominent role in the discourse surrounding the rail industry’s future, this is not as immediate as the demand for smartphone integration and mobile app platforms that have the ability to maximise the rail industry’s potential.
+With the rail industry focused on streamlining its processes to become more productive and efficient, it certainly makes sense that the demand for apps to facilitate the change to a digital railway is increasing.

 Partners in apps

-The speed at which the rail industry has progressed recently makes what we’re doing here at OnTrac even more exciting.
-Moving forward, we want to work more closely with an industry deep-rooted in our country’s history – and indeed, it’s very foundation – as it continues its increasingly accelerated digitisation.
-We want to be the obvious solution to the rail industry’s problems, and as we move forward, we aim to continue supporting our customers – and the industry – on their digital journey.
+The speed at which the rail industry has progressed and transformed recently, makes what we’re doing here at OnTrac even more exciting.
+Moving forward, we want to work even more closely with the industry that is both deep-rooted into our country’s history and foundation, as it continues its digital acceleration.
+We want to be the obvious solution to the rail industry’s problems by continuing to support our customers – and the rail industry – on their digital journey.